-Currently there are 64 valid entries on REACH Annex XVII (updated on 10 Feb 2017).Each entry shows the substance or group of substances or the mixture, and the consequent restrictions conditions.
-Please note that entry 33, 39 and 42 have been deleted due to REACH updates are no longer valid.
+Currently there are 65 valid entries on REACH Annex XVII (updated on 19 June 2017).Each entry shows the substance or group of substances or the mixture, and the consequent restrictions conditions.
+Please note that entry 33, 39 and 42 have been deleted due to REACH updates and they are no longer valid.

 |Dimethylfumarate (DMF)||Articles or any parts of the articles||<=0.1 mg/kg|